MPL Teens

 Teen Yarn Club

-Join us for our weekly Yarn Club, where you can come knit or crochet in a fun and supportive environment.
+Join us for our monthly Yarn Club, where you can come knit or crochet in a fun and supportive environment.
 Whether you’re a seasoned yarn enthusiast or a complete beginner, this club is perfect for everyone.
 Supplies are provided, so you only need to bring your creativity and enthusiasm.
-If you need one-on-one help, arrive 30 minutes early to get assistance from the experts at the Pocatello Knitter’s Group.
 It’s a great opportunity to learn new skills, make new friends, and create something beautiful with your hands.
 So, grab your yarn and needles, and join us for a cozy and creative time at Yarn Club!

 Teen Creative Writing Club

-Get ready to unleash your imagination at our Creative Writing Club, meeting twice a month, for an adventure in storytelling.
+Get ready to unleash your imagination at our Creative Writing Club for an adventure in storytelling.
 In our first session of the month, dive deep into an intensive writing lesson where we’ll explore specific writing skills, from the intricacies of worldbuilding to crafting suspenseful narratives.
 It’s your chance to sharpen your writing prowess and add new tools to your literary toolbox.
-Then in in our second session, it’s all about you!
+In the other sessions, it’s all about you!
 Bring your original pieces to share with the group for constructive feedback and encouragement.
 Whether you’re a budding novelist, poet, or short story enthusiast, our club offers a supportive space for honing your craft and connecting with fellow writers.
 Please email workshop pieces to gracie.marsden@marshallpl.org.

 Teen Dungeons & Dragons Club